istarlet/buddy_bass_tournament/README.md

 skiprows - I used skiprows when reading the datasets in to skip over the title so the dataframe will start at the column headings.

+pd.Series(pd.date_range()) - I created a series from date_range that starts on 06/10/2022 and then every Wednesday for the next 15 periods.

+.drop() - I used drop to remove the "Big Fish/YEar (LBS)" column from the dataframe.

 ## 3. Analyze Your Data
 `Use at least 5 different built-in Python functions to find out something about your data.`